magoo/risk-measurement/content/en/docs/estimation/intervals.md

 In summary, an interval estimate provides:

 -   An interval (a lower and upper value representing a range of values)
--   A percentage belief the outcome lies within.
+-   A percentage belief that an outcome lies within that interval.